 The Fund Manager is entitled to receive a performance fee of twenty per cent (20%) of the increase (if any) in the Net Asset Value accrued during each year, adjusted for the direct effect on the Net Asset Value of subscriptions and redemptions of shares and distributions effected during the year concerned, but only to the extent such increase exceeds the hurdle of 8%.
 The performance fee is furthermore subject to a perpetual high watermark which means that performance fee shall only be payable if, and to the extent that, the Net Asset Value at the end of a year is greater than the highest value of this variable which has been determined at the end of all of the preceding years.
-The initial issue price of Euro 100.00 per share, plus the 8% hurdle since inception amounted to Euro 105.44 at 31 December 2011.
-As the Net Asset Value per share per year-end was below this threshold amount, there is no Performance Fee payable for the period.
+The performance fee is calculated and accrues on a daily basis.
+The performance fee, if any, is payable as per the last valuation day of each calendar year.
+The initial issue price of Euro 100.00 per share, plus the 8% hurdle since inception amounted to Euro 113.88 at 31 December 2012.
+As the Net Asset Value per share per period-end was below this threshold amount, there is no performance fee payable for the period.

-7. Other operating expenses
+7. Other operating expenses 2012 2011

 Amortisation of establishment expenses 39 39

+39 39

-The establishment expenses are capitalized at the level of the Fund and are amortized over a period of 5 years in accordance with the applicable provisions of Dutch GAAP.
+The establishment expenses are capitalized at the level of the Fund and are amortized over a period of 5.